oracle-livelabs/oci/oci-multicloud-connectivity/vcn/vcn.md

 In this lab, you will:

-* Build a Virtual Cloud Network (VCN) using the VCN Wizard.
+* Build a Virtual Cloud Network (VCN) using the VCN Wizard

+### Prerequisites

+* OCI console access with VCN deployment permissions

 ### Video Walkthrough